ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

     * is_active - boolean - Mandatory
 2. Responds with the Location Hierarchy created successfully
 1. The component restricts the bulk creation of Master Data
-1. In case of Exceptions, system triggers error messages as received from the Database
+1. In case of exceptions, system triggers error messages as received from the Database

 #### B. Check the existence of a Location in Master Database
 Upon receiving a request to validate the Location Name with input parameters (Location Name), the system checks the Location Name in the Master Database